-POST SUMMARY: A pirate can function within a bureaucracy.
-Pirates support one another and support their leader in the accomplishment of a goal.
-A pirate can stay creative and on task in a difficult or hostile environment.
+A pirate can function within a bureaucracy.
+Pirates support one another and their leader in accomplishing a goal.
+A pirate can stay creative and on task in a challenging or hostile environment.
 A pirate can act independently and take intelligent risks, but always within the scope of the greater vision and the needs of the greater team.
-One could argue that today the biopharma industry is in dire need of a lot more pirates.
+One could argue that today the biopharma industry is in dire need of many more pirates.

-I keep waiting for someone within the pharma industry to take a bold step forward, but they seem to take baby steps for fear of not “fitting in”.
-When we talk about the best of marketing it refers more and more to consumer products while pharma marketers hide behind the “we’re a regulated industry” phrase.
-Sure, there are some who are testing the waters in social media, but when we refer to DTC marketing we’re still stuck in bad marketing.
+I keep waiting for someone within the pharma industry to take a bold step forward, but they seem to take baby steps for fear of not “fitting in.”
+When we talk about the best marketing, it refers more and more to consumer products, while pharma marketers hide behind the “we’re a regulated industry” phrase.
+Sure, some are testing the waters in social media, but when we refer to DTC marketing, we’re still stuck in lousy marketing.

 Then there are the people who make up the core of pharma marketing.
-Early last week I talked to more than half a dozen former industry people to ask the question “is there a real lack of talent in pharma marketing?”.
+Not long ago I talked to more than half a dozen former industry people to ask, “is there a real lack of talent in pharma marketing?”.
 The resounding answer was yes, but they frankly were OK with it because it meant more work for them and their agencies.
-When I asked for some reasons as to why these problems still persist the consensus was “too many people focused on trying to fit in while collecting very good paychecks”.
-In other words, they become slaves to their paychecks and will do anything to keep that check even if it means lowering the pirate flag.
+When I asked for some reasons as to why these problems persist, the consensus was “too many people focused on trying to fit in a while collecting very good paychecks.”
+In other words, they become slaves to their paychecks and will do anything to keep that check, even if it means lowering the pirate flag.